Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 :ref:`C/C++ API Bindings for Microcontrollers <api_bindings_uc>` libraries in your code, you can easily access the connected Bricklets.
-Support for WIFI, Bluetooth and other ESP32 features is available by the official Espressif ESP32 plattform libraries.
+Support for WIFI, Bluetooth and other ESP32 features is available by the official Espressif ESP32 platform libraries.
 Your software can be flashed to the Brick by an onboard USB to UART converter directly connected to the ESP32 or by WIFI when using a appropriate firmware.